If Your Home Search Has Stalled Because There’s No Pool, Consider This Petite Alternative

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Not only has this scaled-down water feature been gaining more attention lately—Karen Larson, cofounder of Soake Pools, has already seen a 50 percent increase over last year’s record-breaking sales—but people want to go even tinier.
-“Our first few years in business, it was rare to sell anything smaller than a 7-by-13-foot unit,” Larson shares.
-“This year 15 percent of our sales have been smaller than that.”
+This time last year, Karen Larson, cofounder of Soake Pools, saw record-breaking sales, 15 percent of which consisted of pools smaller than 7-by-13 feet.
 According to customer feedback, plunge pools fit well into the ever-popular outdoor living concept because they leave more room for other features such as firepits, lawn games, and alfresco kitchens.
-Read on for three more perks to paring back.
+Read on for some more perks to paring back.

-Bullock says half of their inquiries come from clients who want a pool within three months—a timeline that’s totally doable when the actual installation only takes a matter of days.
+Chapman Bullock, cofounder of Proper Plunge Pools, says half of their inquiries come from clients who want a pool within three months—a timeline that’s totally doable when the actual installation only takes a matter of days.
 “The traditional path is going to take [customers] 12 to 18 months,” he says.
 “People don’t want a construction site in their backyards for months at a time.”

 Here’s a short list of a few designer-favorite sources for premade plunge pools:

 It Might Boost Your Value, But It’ll Definitely Perk Up a Listing

 During the pandemic, it was clear buyers were willing to pay more for a home with a pool—specifically, $27,199 more on average.
 Generally, though, adding a pool of any kind solely to boost the resale value of your home is a gamble because you might not recover the total cost of putting one in.
 “I’m cautious to ever say that you can expect to get that back because there are so many other factors when pricing a home to sell, but I do feel that it does add value in most cases,” notes Iwersen.
 With that said: The appeal is real. “[Pools] used to be buried in the listing photos, and now I see them as the first one more and more!” she adds.